 When people start a business, there’s a real buzz from working for themselves and getting things off the ground.
 They run on high amounts of adrenaline, pumped up, working long hours and overcoming great challenges.
 Their destiny is in their own hands and they set off with a dream that inspires them.
 Every win they make imprints on their subconscious mind linking working hard with success.
 In the early stages, new business owners have to work hard because there’s nobody else to do the work if they don’t.
 All of these factors tend to breed the workaholic.

 Just like an alcoholic, business owners keep doing what they know is bad for them.
 The last person to realise what is happening is the person with the problem.
-Also like an alcoholic, it’s the people around them, like their families that suffer the most.
-They get neglected, friends become acquaintances and their staff members, if they have any, are often driven away if they too aren’t workaholics.
+Just like an alcoholic, it’s the people around them – their families that suffer the most.
+They get neglected, friends become acquaintances and their staff members—if they have any—are often driven away if they too aren’t workaholics.

 The signs are quite clear as I mentioned above but if you need help to see them ask someone else who’s close to you to be brutally honest.

 So if you are a workaholic, what can you do?
 The steps are similar to addressing any addiction.
-The first step is to become aware you are a workaholic.
-Then repeat after me: “My name is ‘so and so’ and I am a workaholic”.
+The first step is to become aware that you are a workaholic.
+If you are, then repeat after me: “My name is ‘so and so’ and I am a workaholic”.

 Once you have accepted you have a problem, take ownership of the situation.
 Realise that if you keep doing what you’ve always done, you will keep getting what you always got – an unbalanced existence.

-It takes 21 times to create a good habit and the longer you have been a workaholic, the longer it will take you to change your bad habits.
+It takes 21 days to create a good habit and the longer you have been a workaholic, the longer it will take you to change your bad habits.